bbuusshh/uniStuttgartLabs/README.md

-# Advanced labs
+# University of Stuttgart Masters in Physics Lab Course
-Lab #1 -- Hall effect
+To be Determined